ArchiveTeam/grab-site/README.md

 Upgrade an existing install
 ---

-To update to the latest grab-site, simply run the `pip3 install ...` step again.
+To update to the latest grab-site, simply run the `pip3 install ...` step again, in most cases:

 ```
 pip3 install --user git+https://github.com/ludios/grab-site